Convención celebrates 100 years of UFM, approves bylaw changes

 Alt-right racism is both like and unlike the old racism.
 Like -- it sees the white race as superior and in need of protection.
 Unlike -- it is generally educated, secular, and young.

 The Southern Baptist Convention brought the alt-right to centerstage last week when it initially failed to consider a resolution condemning racist aspects of the alt-right.
-Fortunately, wiser heads prevailed, and SBC messengers approved a revised resolution, which decried “every form of racism, including alt-right white supremacy, as antithetical to/a>/p>... [continue]
+Fortunately, wiser heads prevailed, and SBC messengers approved a revised resolution, which decried “every form of racism, including alt-right white supremacy, as antithetical to the Gospel of Jesus Christ.”
+Messengers also said, “we denounce and repudiate white supremacy and every... [continue]

 Cowboy Church builds relationships, churches and soccer fields in Honduras